avik-das/tabletop-heads-up/README.md

     bundle exec rake raylib \
         RAYLIB_HEADER_INSTALL_PATH=/path/to/raylib/header \
         RAYLIB_LIB_INSTALL_PATH=/path/to/raylib/lib

+    # If compiling on the Raspberry Pi, pass the `PLATFORM` flag.
+This flag
+    # can be combined with the other flags from above.
+    bundle exec rake raylib PLATFORM=PLATFORM_RPI
     ```

 1. **TODO**: need to run a Ruby application that uses Raylib